PostHog/posthog.com/contents/handbook/people/hiring-process.md

 The stages of interviewing are:

 - Application
+   - decide if we will interview, give feedback if the candidate has written a personalized application
-   - decide if we will interview
+- Interview with James, decide if we will continue
-- Interview with the hiring team (this will always be James, Tim and 1 or more people that would work closely with the candidate day-to-day).
+- 1 hour interview with the hiring team (Tim and 1 or more people that would work closely with the candidate day-to-day).
+   - this is usually 2 PostHog team members interviewing the candidate at the same time
-   - decide if we will do a SuperDay else give feedback.
+   - decide if we will do a SuperDay else give feedback
-   - after 2 interviews, if both people aren't sure it's worth doing the 3rd, we should stop the process at this point.
 - PostHog SuperDay
 - Decision

 We track the stage the candidate is at [in Breezy](https://app.breezy.hr).

+There may be an additional interview where we bring in a 3rd party with specialist expertise in the case of hiring roles that we've not hired for before.

 ### Application